-A stroke happens when an area of the brain is damaged, this usually happens when blood does not reach certain parts of the brain.
-You can lose function in the parts of your body that are controlled by that part of the brain.
-For example, you may not be able to move an arm or a leg, or you may have trouble speaking.
-Each stroke you have can lead to more physical problems, and even death.
+An injury to an area of the brain, usually caused by blood flow not getting to parts of the brain.
+Strokes cause loss of function of the affected part of the brain.
+This can make it hard to move an arm or a leg, or you may have trouble speaking.
+Each stroke you have can lead to more physical problems and even death.

 Who has strokes?

 Anyone can have a stroke.
 They are more common in people who have high blood pressure, diabetes, or high cholesterol.
 People who smoke, engage in heavy alcohol use (more than four drinks per day for men or more than three drinks per day for women), are obese, or have had a stroke before are also more likely to have a stroke.

 How can I tell if I have had a stroke?